TosbackCgusBridge-Bot/CGUs-versions/Sprint/Privacy Policy.md

 INFORMATION COLLECTED

 We collect personal information about you in various ways.
-We may also get information from other sources and may combine it with information we collect about you.
+We may also get information from other sources, including from affiliates, and may combine it with information we collect about you.
 Personal information does not include information that is not used to identify you, including aggregate or anonymous information.

 Information you give us.
 The personal information we collect includes information you give us, such as name, postal address, telephone number, e-mail address, date of birth, social security number or other government identification number, demographics, activities, location information, and personal preferences.
 You may give us information in a variety of ways, including when you sign up for Services, communicate with customer care or register on www.sprint.com.